geragcp/netmaker-k3s/README.md

 This just needs to be there.
 It's from the official docker netmaker config.

 ### 05-netmaker-backend.yaml
-You need to replace NETMAKER_BASE_DOMAIN with your domain in all the spots.
+You need to replace BASE_DOMAIN with your domain in all the spots.

 ### 06-netmaker-mq.yaml
-You need to replace NETMAKER_BASE_DOMAIN with your domain in all the spots.
+You need to replace BASE_DOMAIN with your domain in all the spots.

 ### 07-netmaker-ui.yaml
-You need to replace NETMAKER_BASE_DOMAIN with your domain in all the spots.
+You need to replace BASE_DOMAIN with your domain in all the spots.

 ### 08-ingress.yaml (Using k3s traefik)
 You need three domains with let'sencrypt.
 The dashboard, api and the broker.
 Note here the special broker config.
 It's not http.